Accelerated Graduate Pathways

 - Three Recommendations: One each from field placement supervisor/mentor, education professor, and major professor.
 Each must have a separate form for recommendation.

 - Essay: a brief essay (300-500 words) that responds to the following prompt: Please describe what you think it means as a teacher to provide equitable learning opportunities for all students.
 How do you see yourself providing equitable opportunities to learn for your students?
 Illustrate your thinking by using specific examples.

 Admission to the M.S. in Special Education for the Accelerated Special Education Initial Certification Pathway

-- Students will apply to the M.S. in Special Education program using the standard graduate admission application upon satisfactory completion of the BA degree requirements, and have maintained a GPA of 3.0 for courses in the program, with grades no lower than a C in the following courses SED 420, SPY 425, and SPY 427.
+- Students will apply to the M.S. in Special Education program using the standard graduate admission application; to be considered for admission via the accelerated pathway, a student must have satisfactorily completed the BA degree requirements, and have maintained a GPA of 3.0 for courses in the program, with grades no lower than a C in the following courses: SED 420, SPY 425, and SPY 427.
 The graduate application can be found here: https://www.applyweb.com/usmaine/

 - Recommendations, Resume, Essay, and passing Praxis CORE scores from Accelerated Special Education Initial Certification Pathway application will be used as part of the submission requirements of the graduate admission application.

 - Students will become fully matriculated in the M.S. in Special Education program once all conditions for admission have been met.